knative/docs/docs/serving/config-ha.md

 When using a leader election HA pattern, instances of controllers are already scheduled and running inside the cluster before they are required.
 These controller instances compete to use a shared resource, known as the leader election lock.
 The instance of the controller that has access to the leader election lock resource at any given time is referred to as the leader.

-HA functionality is available on Knative for the `autoscaler-hpa`, `controller` and `activator` components.
+HA functionality is available on Knative for the following components:

+- `autoscaler-hpa`
+- `controller`
+- `activator`

+HA functionality is not currently available for the following components:

+- `autoscaler`
+- `webhook`
+- `queueproxy`
+- `net-kourier`

 ## Enabling leader election

+**NOTE:** Leader election functionality is still an alpha phase feature currently in development.

 1. Enable leader election for the control plane controllers:
 ```